MoonGateLabs/i18n-unity-csharp/README.md

         "Hello": "Hello",
         "Hello {0}, how are you today?": "Hello {0}, how are you today?", "Combo: {0}x": "Combo {0}x",
+        "You have one cat": {
+            "zero": "You have no cats",
+            "one": "You have one cat",
+            "other": "You have a lot of cats!"
+        },
         "You found {0} item": {
             "zero": "No items found",
             "one": "You found one item",